Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/NightMode.rst

 |image04|

 In the highlighted code snippet, fill in the "ssid" with your WiFi network SSID and "pass" with the network password.

 |image05|

+Select the camera module that going to use from :guilabel:`Tools -> Camera Options`

+.. note:: Please make sure the camera is supported otherwise system will returns "senesor ID error" or "VOE not init".

 Compile the code and upload it to Ameba.
-After pressing the Reset button, wait for the AmebaPro2 board to connect to the WiFi network.
+After pressing the Reset button, wait for the Ameba board to connect to the WiFi network.
 The board's IP address and network port number for RTSP will be shown in the Serial Monitor.

-You may download VLC media player from the link (`here <https://www.videolan.org/vlc/>`_).
+You may download VLC media player from the `link <https://www.videolan.org/vlc/>`__

 Upon the completion of the software installation, open VLC media player, and go to :guilabel:`Media -> Open Network Stream`